New airline partnership increases the usefulness of your transferrable points – Here’s what you can book now

 Looking at these charts, the prices from the East Coast to Western/Central Europe are favorable.
 You can book these one-way deals during off-peak dates, business-class for 48,500 miles, premium economy for 24,000 miles and economy for 12,000 miles.
 Even during peak dates these are still okay deals, but you’ll want to watch out for those taxes and fees, which are likely to be on the higher side.

 |For more travel and credit card news, deals and analysis sign-up for our newsletter here.|

 Earn 90,000 bonus miles after you spend $6,000 in purchases on your new Card in your first 6 months.

 Earn up to 60,000 Medallion® Qualification Miles (MQMs) with Status Boost® per year.
-After you spend $30,000 in purchases on your Card in a calendar year, up to four times per year getting you closer to Medallion Status.
-MQMs are used to determine Medallion Status and are different than miles you earn toward flights.
+After you spend $30,000 in purchases on your Card in a calendar year, you can earn 15,000 MQMs four times per year, getting you closer to Medallion® Status.
+MQMs are used to determine Medallion® Status and are different than miles you earn toward flights.